-It's pretty much universally known that March 17th, St. Patrick's Day, is the one day each year when anyone and everyone, regardless of their heritage is welcome to become Irish for a couple of hours and I'm totally okay with that.
-I have absolutely no problem with the world celebrating my heritage along with me.
+It's pretty much universally known that March 17th, St. Patrick's Day, is the one day each and every year when anyone and everyone, regardless of their heritage is welcome to become Irish, if only for a couple of hours.
+St. Patrick's Day is my favorite holiday and I have absolutely no problem with the world celebrating my heritage along with me.
 The more the merrier, right?

 This is the time of year when we start to see and hear people throw out "St. Patty's Day" and "St. Paddy's Day."
 But, which is right or, are they both?
 You might think that it's not really a big deal and that either of those terms is acceptable to use but the truth is that one is way truly is wrong.